 WAGE AND HOUR LAW

-Have you risked your career to expose company corruption, unethical conduct, or the company’s disregard for employee health and safety?
+Have you risked your career to expose company corruption, unethical conduct, or your employer’s disregard for employee health and safety?
 Were you retaliated against for doing the right thing?
-If so, you should know that California’s whistleblower laws seek to deter employers from retaliating against its employees who blow the whistle.
-You may be entitled to significant compensation
+If so, know that under California’s whistleblower laws retaliation against whistleblowers is illegal.

 NO RECOVERY, NO FEE!